Sridhara Rao Dasu

 Madison WI 53706

 Geneva Office: 011-41-22-767-9268

 European Mobile: 011-41-76-487-2725

-Until recently, I worked on the BaBar experiment at the SLAC laboratory in Stanford, California.
-There we studied short lived particles called B-mesons that were produced profusely in electron-positron collisions at the SLAC B-Factory.
-The BaBar experiment at SLAC is now completing studies of physics of B and its anti-particle (B-Bar) meson decays, with the aim of understanding asymmetries in their behavior and their rare decays.
-My group's focus was on the measurement of rare B decay processes, primarily to search for new physics contributions to those processes.
-Our measurements resulted in strict limits on the level of new physics contributions to flavor physics.
+Until recently, I worked on the BaBar experiment at the SLAC laboratory in Stanford, California, where we studied short lived particles called B-mesons that were produced profusely in electron-positron collisions at the SLAC B-Factory.
+Our measurements there resulted in detailed understanding of asymmetries between matter and antimatter behavior and placed strict limits on the level of new physics contributions to flavor physics.

 In the past, I participated in ZEUS and SLAC fixed target experiments, which measured proton structure and other strong interaction physics, and in SLD experiment which made precision measurements of the Standard Model parameters.

-My day-to-day work involves teaching, supervision of students, postdocs and staff, physics data analysis, low and high level trigger algorithm development, detector simulations and trigger electronics design.
+My day-to-day work involves teaching, supervision of students, postdocs and staff, physics data analysis, large scale computating systems design and operation, low and high level trigger algorithm development, detector simulations and trigger electronics design.
 In addition to the work at the CMS experiment in Geneva, my group operates a large computing center, UW Tier-2, in Madison for the benefit of CMS physics community.